Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Yogurt cheese is made simply by straining off the liquid from yogurt.
 This requires a very fine strainer.
-I bought something specifically for this and it was about $18.
+I bought something specifically for this.
 That might seem like a lot for a small box and strainer but I have got so much use out of it.

 I have used it to strain other things as well.
 It makes quite a bit at once.
 I would say about a pint of yogurt goes in.
 The final yield depends on how rich your yogurt is to start with.
 Whole milk fat yogurt has a higher final yield than low fat.
 The more water content the more whey you will have at the bottom of your strainer.
 This is another reason I like the specially made “tupperwear” style strainer for this job.
 The bottom catches all the whey and you can use it for cooking or adding to animal feeds if you want.

 You might be able to get away with doing this with many layers of cheesecloth if needed or by using a wider mesh strainer and then lining with cheese cloth.
 The maker I have has an extremely fine screen and I want to make sure to point out that after you use it and take out the cheese, to either add more yogurt immediately or soak/wash right away.
 If something dries on the mesh it is much harder to clean.
 I mostly ran into this issue when using it to strain fruit products.

 Yogurt cheese makes an excellent substitute for cream cheese and sour cream.
 It is lovely as a crepe filling or on top of pan cakes.

 It is also an inexpensive cheese to produce that offers fast results

 Try adding any herbs and spices you like to make dips.
 If your cheese is really thick you can shape it and add a thick layer of herbs.
 This is fabulous and easy and it will impress your friends and family at potlucks, and holidays.